Logitar/Portal/backend/src/Logitar.Portal.Core/README.md

 # Logitar.Portal.Core

-Core logic of the Logitar Portal.
+Core interfaces of the Logitar Portal.